Our Services

 Helpful Resources

-See below for additional safety tips, potential interactions, guidance on form and dosing, options to expand your sleep stack, and when to seek professional advice.
+See below for safety tips, potential drug interactions, guidance on forms and dosing, ways to expand your sleep stack, and when to consult a professional.

 Many people struggle with occasional or chronic sleep issues and look for natural ways to improve sleep quality.
 Supplements like magnesium and melatonin have become popular choices.
 But can you take magnesium and melatonin together?
 In this guide, we'll break down the evidence, safety considerations, proper dosing, and other supplements you might add to your "sleep stack."

 Before adding any supplements, always evaluate underlying factors (stress, sleep hygiene, medical issues) and consider professional guidance.
-If you're unsure whether your sleep issues might be related to an underlying health condition, try this free Medically approved LLM Symptom Checker Chat Bot to get personalized feedback and insights.
+If you're experiencing persistent sleep problems and want to understand whether they might be connected to an underlying health condition, check your symptoms with Ubie's free AI-powered symptom checker to get personalized insights in minutes.

 Magnesium plays a key role in nerve and muscle function.
 It supports GABA (gamma-aminobutyric acid) production—a calming neurotransmitter.